survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

   },

   /* Package peer dependencies.
-The consumer chooses exact versions. */ /* To include RC versions to the range, consider */ /* using a pattern such as ^4.0.0-0 */ "peerDependencies": {
+The consumer chooses exact versions. */ "peerDependencies": {
     "lodash": ">= 3.5.0 < 4.0.0",
     "react": ">= 0.14.0 < 17.0.0"